 - Because instructors at Credo are independent contractors and not employees of Credo, they are free to structure their classes, prerequisites, and tuition to serve their students and their own needs best.
 Please reference our current class catalog to decide on competitive class tuition and material fee.

-- Credo collects only the students' registration fees and the teachers' administration fees.
+- Credo collects only the students' registration fees and the instructors' administration fees.
 The administration fees are based on a percentage (10%) of your tuition.
-For example, for a one-hour class costing $100/ semester, Credo will collect $10 per semester per student from each teacher.
-No registration fee from the teacher will apply when a parent is teaching his own child.
+For example, for a one-hour class costing $100/ semester, Credo will collect $10 per semester per student from each instructor.
+No registration fee from the instructor will apply when a parent is teaching his own child.

 - Registration fees are used to pay for the facilities, advertising, web fees, and other administrative costs.
 All administrators that serve Credo Academy are volunteers.

 - You will be expected to provide your class supplies and copies.
-If you need to collect a class fee for materials, calculate the cost as closely as possible and include the amount on the Class Information Sheet.
+If you need to collect a class fee for materials, calculate the cost as closely as possible and include the amount on the Course Proposition Form.
 Please plan carefully as materials and copies are NOT available from Credo Academy or our host facility.

 - Rearrange tables and chairs according to the facilities’ photograph on the wall of the specific room, clean desktops and tabletops.